Prostitute to Princess: A How to Guide

 You are free from the hooker life.
 So, you can do whatever you want, but when you BELIEVE HIM, when you look at the FREEDOM He bought for you and stop attaching the GIFT of that freedom to anything our mediocre attempts at “holiness” might purchase – His voice is finally crystal clear.

 Yes, my love… that is permissible.
 But is it beneficial?

 Is it of benefit to you, Your Highness?

-Is it a blessing to the most powerful and loved bride?
-A cherished crowned empress… the chosen and adored Queen?
+Is it a blessing to the most perfect and loved bride?
+A cherished crowned Empress… the chosen and adored, beloved DAUGHTER?

 Plucked from the streets while she still sold herself and saved by the blood of the perfected lamb… is that of benefit to you?

 With the harlot’s clothes of condemnation tossed aside and the finest garments and jewels placed on your perfected flesh, you will know how to behave not because you can or can’t but because of who you are.

 And who you are is the perfect daughter of the Most High who wants all good things for the girl He saved.

 That my friends is a love story.